Redirects

 # Example scenario:

-1. You are already on the page
+- You are already on the page

-2. Click "About us" link with about-us url
+- Click "About us" link with

-6. In the Browser URL bar we can see old url /headless/about-us - becase we are not aware of the redirect
+/headless/about-us/contactand return new content - In the Browser URL bar we can see old url

 So in that case we would have to detect redirect and setup new url path for the new page - about-us/contact.